altjz/NUC8I5BEH-EFI/README_EN.md

 4. Network Monitoring (iStats Menu) Download Speed awalys be 0, Solution Please reference this issue [网速监控下载速度一直是0](https://github.com/OpenIntelWireless/itlwm/issues/172)

+5. Not working on Bluetooth Low Energy 4.0 (Not working with my mouse Logitech Master 2s)

 ## Supplyment

 - Wifi: Thanks to [itlwm](https://github.com/OpenIntelWireless/itlwm)，Now we can use the internal Wifi, Please Download the GUI WIFI [HeliPort](https://github.com/OpenIntelWireless/HeliPort), And Please remember enable the Wifi/Bluetooth in BIOS